-You should limit personal belongings to four to six changes of light, comfortable, and modest clothing (no profanity or drug/alcohol references) and essential items like your wallet and cell phone.
+You should limit personal belongings to four to six changes of light, comfortable, and modest clothing (no profanity or drug/alcohol references).
+We recommend you bring essential items like your wallet and cell phone.

 Can Royal Life Centers update me on my loved one’s progress while they are in treatment?

 Due to HIPAA laws, we cannot, by law, release any information about our guests unless they have provided us with written consent.
 Guests are permitted a “safe call” upon arrival to our detox facility to assure family/loved ones that they have arrived safely.
-Because we are a closed facility, guests have limited phone access, but are permitted one call a week (more if approved by their primary therapist), to be approved and supervised by their therapist.
+Because we are a closed facility, guests have limited phone access.
+However, guests are permitted one call a week that is supervised by their therapist.

 What insurance do you accept?